- CDs may offer higher yields than savings accounts and Treasuries.

 - How much liquidity risk can you take?

-Longer-maturity CDs generally offer more yield, but come at the cost of liquidity—you may need to pay a penalty to access your money before maturity.
+Longer-maturity CDs generally offer more yield, but come at the cost of liquidity—you may need to pay a penalty to access your money before maturity, and there is a bid-ask spread when trading CDs in the secondary market, so you might not get the price you want.
 So, you need to figure out how much liquidity risk you can take to determine the maturity of the final rung of your CD ladder.

 The bottom line